TijmenUU/ConsoleUtilties/README.md

 # ConsoleUtilties
-A header-only library to get a STD experience with the Windows console in C++.
+A header-only library to get an STD experience with the Windows console in C++.
 Written for personal projects, but made public as practice to write readable code for others too.

 For now it remains in ALPHA state.
 What does this mean?
   - It still requires some thorough testing